-15 Because spouses of heads of household were not a targeted population there is the risk that our restricted sample is not representative of individuals ages 25-64 who are heads of household and spouses of heads of household.
+&lt;sup>15 Because spouses of heads of household were not a targeted population there is the risk that our restricted sample is not representative of individuals ages 25-64 who are heads of household and spouses of heads of household.
 Nevertheless, the results provide useful information.
-16 It is very probable that the subgroups of fathers across generations are not representative

-10 It is very probable that the subgroups of fathers across generations are not representative samples of Mexican households where the head of household was around 41-44 years old.
-17 We exclude the variables for ownership of a country house, ownership of an apartment for rent,
+&lt;sup>16 It is very probable that the subgroups of fathers across generations are not representative samples of Mexican households where the head of household was around 41-44 years old.